A look into RMC

 Not paying rent in the holidays!

-RMC gives study abroad and exchange students the option to pack up their rooms in the mid-semester holidays and receive a rebate on their fees.
+RMC gives study abroad and exchange students the option to pack up their rooms in the long summer and winter breaks between semesters (Dec-Jan and July) and receive a rebate on their fees.
 This means they can use the money they would spend on rent to explore the rest of Australia or visit their Aussie friends.

 Live close to campus, live among Australians and other international students, explore and experience Sydney with your new friends, and gain an experience of a lifetime while studying at Macquarie University – live at RMC on your Study Abroad program!